 Buy the Daylite Cinch 15L if:

-- You are a Travel User needing a pack that easily fits under an airline seat.
+- You need a compact carry-on that fits under any airline seat.

-- You prioritize breathable ventilation and want the AirScape back panel.
+- You prioritize back ventilation and want to avoid the “sweaty back” look.

 Skip the Daylite Cinch 15L if:

-- You absolutely need external side pockets for your water bottle.
+- You can’t live without external mesh pockets for your water bottle.

 - Check Price: Osprey Daylite Cinch 15L on Amazon →